-LOOKING AHEAD to 2019 - 2021 - BLIND AND LOW VISION
+LOOKING AHEAD to 2019 - 2021 - BLIND AND LOW VISION (B/LV)

-DATA ANALYSIS SMART GOALS & TARGETS EVIDENCE BASED STRATEGIES MONITORING Student use of assistive devices ✓ on a daily basis.
+DATA ANALYSIS SMART GOALS & TARGETS EVIDENCE BASED STRATEGIES MONITORING DATA ANALYSIS Student use of assistive devices ✓ on a daily basis.
 Completion of BLV Special Equipment ✓ Amount (SEA) claims.
 Teacher feedback from BLV ✓ professional learning (provided by the TDSB Blind/Low Vision Program).
 Area for growth: Improved BLV Special Equipment Amount (SEA) claim process and assistive technology support of previous BLV SEA equipment already in place.
 SMART GOALS & TARGETS Curriculum Teaching and Learning: A Focus on Assessment Practices By June 2021, enhance processes by which BLV students access assistive technology resources in accordance with Ministry guidelines.
-In 2019-2020, 100% of BLV students receiving Tier 1, 2, or three support who have received an SEA device will receive technology training via Bridges complemented with additional training by the in-house assistive technology team.
+In 2019-2020, 100% of BLV students receiving Tier 1, 2, or 3 support who have received an SEA device will receive technology training via Bridges complemented with additional training by the in-house Assistive Technology (AT) team.
 School & Classroom Leadership: Professional Learning, Collaboration and Engagement 100% of staff supporting Tier 3 BLV students will receive additional training in support of incorporating the use of technology in their daily curriculum.
 School personnel will Consult/work with TDSB BLV personnel to write IEPs with appropriate BLV accommodations, including the inputting of BLV Alternative pages in the IEP.
-Implement BLV IEP accommodations and strategies Collaborate with TDSB BLV personnel in a timely manner to provide accessible materials to the student with BLV needs at the same time as his/her normally sighted peers TDSB BLV Program personnel will: Provide professional learning opportunities to appropriate schools students with BLV needs attend Provide or coordinate training to students (and staff, if needed) who use BLV-related assistive technology Provide BLV-specific information to be included in students' IEPs Central staff will: • Monitor effectiveness of professional learning in conjunction with the TDSB Blind/Low Vision Program Coordinator Field superintendents, in collaboration with the Superintendent of Special Services will: • Monitor inclusion of students with Blind/Low Vision needs and their ability to access the curriculum as independently as possible.
-Administrators will: • Monitor, together with teachers, the implementation of IEP goals specific to the leaning profiles of students with Blind/Low Vision needs.
-Teachers will: • Monitor students using assessment for learning strategies Students with BLV needs will: Use their assistive technology as independently as possible Be included in the regular classroom as independently as possible Have access to the curriculum (with BLV accommodations) as independently as possible
+Implement BLV IEP accommodations and strategies Collaborate with TDSB BLV personnel in a timely manner to provide accessible materials to the student with BLV needs at the same time as his/her normally sighted peers TDSB BLV Program personnel will: Provide professional learning opportunities to appropriate schools students with BLV needs attend Provide or coordinate training to students (and staff, if needed) who use BLV-related assistive technology Provide BLV-specific information to be MONITORING Central staff will: Monitor effectiveness of professional learning in conjunction with the TDSB Blind/Low Vision Program Coordinator Field superintendents, in collaboration with the Superintendent of Special Services will: Monitor inclusion of students with Blind/Low Vision needs and their ability to access the curriculum as independently as possible Administrators will: Monitor, together with teachers, the implementation of IEP goals specific to the learning profiles of students with Blind/Low Vision needs Teachers will: Monitor students using assessment for learning strategies Provide BLV-specific information to be included in students' IEPs Students with BLV needs will: Use their assistive technology as independently as possible Be included in the regular classroom as independently as possible Have access to the curriculum (with BLV accommodations) as independently as possible

-DEAF AND HARD-OF-HEARING
+DEAF AND HARD-OF-HEARING (D/HH)